 At Rivas Goldstein, LLP, we help our clients manage their businesses according to the law.
 We are trusted by pharmacies and pharmacists in the New York and New Jersey metropolitan area for help with health care law matters, including:

 - Federal fraud and abuse law compliance, including the Stark law, Anti-Kickback Statute and others

 - Medicare Part D compliance and reimbursement issues

-- Defense in audits and claim denials involving Recovery Audit Contractor (RAC), Medicare, Medicaid and other third-party payors
+- Defense in audits and claim denials involving recovery audit contractors (RACs), Medicare, Medicaid and other third-party payors

-- Respond to audits from PMB’s and commercial carriers
+- Respond to audits from PBMs and commercial carriers

 - Other billing and reimbursement matters

-Today, it is nearly impossible for pharmacies and pharmacists to understand the constantly changing regulatory landscape they face.
+Today, it is nearly impossible for pharmacies and pharmacists to understand the constantly changing regulatory landscape.
 Even business owners and medical professionals who have made a good-faith effort to comply with the laws can face severe penalties for violations.
-That is why working with an experienced health care attorney is so important.
+That is why working with an experienced health care attorney is so essential.